bobbyno/bobbyno.github.com/README.md

-# Blog
+# Blogging at bobbynorton.com

 ## Running

-`rake preview`
+`jekyll serve`

 Visit <http://localhost:4000>.

 ## License

-The contents of the _posts and images/ directory are Copyright Bobby Norton, All Rights Reserved.
+The contents of the `_posts` and `images` directories are © Bobby Norton.

-All other directories and files are MIT Licensed.
+All other files are MIT Licensed.

 ## Acknowledgments